Manikanta-484/Credit-Card/credit card/readme.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - The project uses the [Poppins](https://fonts.google.com/specimen/Poppins) font from Google Fonts.
-- Card background image from [source].
+- Card background image from [google].
-- Card chip image from [source].
+- Card chip image from [google].